tylercschneider/JustReadTheSigns/writeup_template.md

 #### TRAINING

-To train the model, I used an LeNet with the following HyperParameters....
+To train the model, I used a LeNet with the following HyperParameters....

  - Epochs : 10
  - Batch Size : 128